Mountainous Shirvan Economic Region: Agriculture

 Agriculture in Azerbaijan includes crop production and animal husbandry.
 Development priority is given to grain, cotton, vegetables, potatoes, fruits, viticulture, tobacco, livestock breeding, poultry farming and horse breeding.
 In 2008, crop production accounted for 63.1% of agricultural produce, while livestock production accounted for 36.9%.
 Between 1995 and 2008, the share of crop production increased by 4.5%, and equally, the proportion of livestock fell by 4.5%.

 Branches of agriculture include: viticulture, wine-making, livestock and grain production.
 Potatoes are grown in the mountainous regions, and cotton is grown in the plains.
-Beekeeping, sericulture, gardening, and growing vegetables and fruits are well developed.
+Beekeeping, sericulture, gardening, and growing vegetables and fruits are well-developed.
 The area under grape cultivation is 10,324 hectares.
 The number of livestock reached 729,949 in 2018.
 Lack of freshwater is a problem.

 Transport

 The Baku-Tbilisi railway eases access to CIS countries.
-The Baku-Gazakh highway passes through the Mountainous Shirvan region and connects the capital of the country with eastern regions.
+The Baku-Gazakh highway passes through the Mountainous Shirvan region and connects the capital of the country with the eastern regions.
 Generally, the transport system both intrinsically and interregional is not well-developed in the region of Mountainous Shirvan.
 Reconstruction of the highways in the region is intended to achieve progress in the connection of the East and the West parts.
 The Baku-Shamakhi part of the highway was reconstructed.
 In accordance with the project relating to the organizing transport system, Baku-Gobustan-Shamakhi round way is renewed.
-Relating to the State Program on the development of the region's transport system takes into account.
+Relating to the State Program on the development of the region's transport system considers.

 The overall length of the highways in the region is 1989 kilometres long.
-There are both interregional and intrinsically important roads respectively, 33.1% and 66.9%.
+There are both interregional and intrinsically important roads, respectively, 33.1% and 66.9%.

-There was established a regional organization in order to regulate the auto-transport system in the Shamakhi district.
+There was established a regional organization to regulate the auto-transport system in the Shamakhi district.
 The transport system has been improved after the establishment of the regional organization.
 For instance, roads were reconstructed in the Agsu district and a number of new roads were established between routes such as Baku-Shamakhi-Yevlakh, Agsu-Khanbulag-Nydu, Zargova, Padar-Rahimli-Arabsarvan, Chaparli-Cafarli, Sangalan, Dilman-Xatman, Bozavand, Muganli-Ismayilli, Garamaryam-Ismayilli-Shaki, Basgal-Sulut, Sardahar-Tircan, Garaybayli-Gubakhalilli, Nasimi-Gonagkend, Shamakhi-Zarat-Kheybari, Churyurd-Qizmeydan-Piribayli, Rasadkhana-Avakhil, and Shamakhi-Chol-Goylar.
-In order to improve transport infrastructure in the region bridges and protective dams were established.
+In order to improve transport infrastructure in the region, bridges and protective dams were established.
 Protective dams like Girdiman (220 meters) river and Lahic (550 meters) settlement are some of them.
-However, there was an established subway between Padar station and Chol-Koyler village in order to improve winery and vine-growing in the region.
+However, there was an established subway between Padar station and Chol-Koyler village to improve winery and vine-growing in the region.